hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Manual tests

-Some tests can be written extensively, like: click with all combinations of all mouse buttons (e.g. lmb+rmb+mmb...) with all combinations of modifiers (shift, control...) on all faces and check all produced events properties.
+Some tests can be written extensively, like: click all combinations of all mouse buttons (e.g. lmb+rmb+mmb...) with all combinations of modifiers (shift, control...) on faces of all types and check all produced events properties.
 These will cover a lot of ground not available to per-issue tests and even make some of them unnecessary.